BidCarbon removal units

 If an BUC Registry account is closed for failing to comply with the BidCarbon Unit and Certificate Registry Standard 2025 or the BidCarbon Unit and Certificate Registry Rule 2025, any BRUs held in the account will be permanently cancelled.

-Before the issuance of a carbon data rights certificate (CDRC), a BRU is personal property.
-Only data that can be used to calculate BRUs may be recognised as assets when included in a balance sheet.
+Before the issuance of a carbon data rights certificate (CDRC), a BidCarbon removal unit (BRU) is considered personal property.

-The registered holder of an BRU is the person whose BUC Registry account has an entry for the BRU.
-They are the legal owner and may, subject to the BidCarbon (Carbon Farming) Standard 2025 (Carbon Farming 2025) and the BidCarbon Unit and Certificate Registry Standard 2025, pass good title to the BRU to another person.
+The registered holder of a BRU is the person whose BUC Registry account contains the BRU entry.
+They are the legal owner and may, subject to the BidCarbon (Carbon Farming) Standard 2025 and the BidCarbon Unit and Certificate Registry Standard 2025, transfer good title of the BRU to another person.

-We may correct the register in certain circumstances, including to comply with a court order to rectify errors flowing from fraudulent conduct.
-If the BRU is transferred to another person’s account before the defect is detected, that other person will still have good title to the BRU provided they purchased the unit in good faith for value from the registered holder and without notice of the defect.
-A person who acquired the BRU without purchasing it in good faith from the registered holder for value (for example, if they received it as a gift), or who was aware of the defect, will not have good title to the BRU.
+The register may be corrected in certain circumstances, including to comply with a court order to rectify errors resulting from fraudulent conduct.
+If a BRU is transferred before a defect is detected, the recipient will have good title provided they acquired it in good faith for value from the registered holder and without notice of the defect.
+A person who acquired the BRU without purchasing it in good faith for value (for example, as a gift), or who was aware of the defect, will not have good title.

-The Carbon Farming Standard does not prevent the creation or enforcement of, or any dealings with, equitable interests in BRUs.
-It may be possible for the holder of an BRU to grant security over (for example, to mortgage) the BRU or to hold the BRU on behalf of others under a trust or other beneficial ownership arrangement.
+The Carbon Farming Standard does not prevent the creation, enforcement, or dealings with equitable interests in BRUs.
+It is possible for a holder to grant security over a BRU (for example, as collateral for a loan) or to hold a BRU on behalf of others under a trust or other beneficial ownership arrangement.

 Property rights in BRUs